mivek/python-metar-taf-parser/README.md

 Represents the pressure part of a METAR

-- pressure: `str`.
+- pressure: `float`.
 The value of pressure.
 - unit: `str`.
-The unit of the pressure.
+The unit of the pressure, can be 'hPa' or 'inHg'.

 #### AbstractWeatherContainer